-NCI-funded Cancer Model Development Centers (CMDCs) and HCMI consortium members are creating about 1,000 new cancer models.
+NCI-funded Cancer Model Development Centers (CMDCs) and HCMI consortium members will create about 1,000 new cancer models.
 At present, the models are being derived from diverse tumor subtypes from different populations.
-As HCMI-developed models are made available, related clinical and molecular data will be available to cancer researchers as a community resource to further study the relationship between laboratory findings and clinical biology.
+The models and associated clinical and molecular data are available to cancer researchers as a community resource.

-The tumor-derived models, normal tissue, and parent tumor generated from the NCI-supported CMDCs will be sequenced, and this information, as well as patients’ clinical data, will be available to researchers through the NCI’s Genomic Data Commons (GDC).The European Genome-phenome Archive within the European Bioinformatics Institute will house the sequencing data as well as patients’ clinical data for models generated by European consortium members.
-Availability of these datasets will allow for correlation of genomic data with clinical characteristics.
-The models will be available to researchers through a third-party distributor.
+The sequence information from tumor-derived models, normal tissue, and parent tumor, as well as patients’ de-identified clinical data, are available to researchers through the NCI’s Genomic Data Commons (GDC).The European Genome-phenome Archive at the European Bioinformatics Institute is the repository for the sequencing data generated by the European consortium members.
+Availability of these datasets allows for correlation of genomic data with clinical characteristics.
+The models are available to researchers through a third-party distributor.

-Many of the cancer lines that are commonly used in cancer research were established decades ago.
+Many of the cancer cell lines that are commonly used in cancer research were established decades ago.
 These cell lines have been useful for in vitro experiments to study cancer biology, biochemistry, and drug targets.
 However, drawing conclusions about how in vitro observations may relate to clinical biology is challenging because cancer cell lines:

 - lack the cellular complexity and architecture of human tumors, which introduces possibility that genetic drift may have occurred after the cell line was established.